 Scope & Responsibility of the Board

 YALSA’s board of directors has the principal responsibility for fulfillment of YALSA's mission and the legal accountability for its operations.
+To learn about what YALSA does, check out this infographic (.pdf).
 The board has specific fiduciary duties of care, loyalty, and obedience to the law.
 As a group they are in charge of:

 - establishing a clear organizational mission

 - forming the strategic plan to accomplish the mission